LINWEN607/congregate/runbooks/migrations-to-dot-com.md

     * `nohup sudo ./dev/bin/docker_brute_force.py > data/waves/wave_<insert_wave_number>/wave<insert-wave-here>_attempt<insert-attempt>_manual_docker_migration.log 2>&1 &`
   * [ ] Monitor the logs as it runs
   * [ ] Once it finishes, attach the logs to this issue

+##### Migrate container registries per project

+If registry migration is configured, instead of doing the actual migration, write the tags to the logs for use in the previously mentioned brute force migration.
+Can also be useful when renaming targets.
+To migrate all container registries per project:

+1. Add the `--reg-dry-run` argument to the `migrate` command and run it
+1. Confirm tuple files are newly generated in `<path_to_congregate>/data/reg_tuples` for each project with container registries
+1. Update the `./<src-project-id>_repos.tpls` line in file `<path_to_congregate>/dev/bin/docker_brute_force_for_tpls.py` to match the source project ID for which you want to migrate container registries
+1. Run `sudo -E python <path_to_congregate>/dev/bin/docker_brute_force_for_tpls.py`
+1. Repeat steps 3-4 for each project that has a newly generated file in `<path_to_congregate>/data/reg_tuples`

 ### Post Migration of Failed User, Group and Project Info